 If you have previously had a merchant account, then the chargeback history will most definitely be taken into account.
 High chargeback rates are considered a huge risk as almost everybody loses money on the transaction.
 It is to your advantage to make sure that you take every possible opportunity to make your customers completely happy with their purchase.

-Billing Procedures – Many merchant account underwriters will analyze your billing procedures to access the cash flow risk.
+Billing Procedures – Many merchant account underwriters will analyze your billing procedures to assess the cash flow risk.
 If your business bills in advance before products and/or services are produced, then a merchant account underwriter will consider you a higher risk.
 This is due to situations changing and services or products not being used or needed by the customer.
 If this happens frequently, then your chargeback rates are going to be much higher and as discussed previously, a high chargeback history puts you in a higher risk category.

 Business Owner Credit Score – As with most purchases for loans, a bad credit score will have an impact on your merchant account application process.
 If you do have poor credit, then you may want to consider submitting financial statements instead of your credit score.
 If your business has multiple partners with great credit scores, then we recommend that they fill out an application for a merchant account.